pratikkhandve55/CODSOFT/README.md

-# CodeSoft
+# CodSoft
 # Credit Card Fraud Detection

-This project is part of the CodeSoft Virtual Internship ML Task.
+This project is part of the CodSoft Virtual Internship ML Task.
 It uses a Random Forest Classifier to detect fraudulent credit card transactions.

 ## Dataset